Pypearl/PTML/README.md

 ## Objective

-The goal of this project is to apply and demonstrate the use of different machine learning methods to real datasets.
+The goal of this project is to apply and demonstrate the use of different **machine learning** methods to real datasets.

-This project is about **Machine Learning and Cybersecurity**, we perform here the analysis of a large attacked netflow and the training of several machine learning algorithm, supervised and unsupervised, to compare them.

 ## Dataset

-The dataset is not in the repository.
-It is the [UGR'16 dataset](https://nesg.ugr.es/nesg-ugr16/index.php) : A New Dataset for the Evaluation of
-Cyclostationarity-Based Network IDSs.

-The dataset is built with **real traffic** and **up-to-date attacks**.
-These data come from several netflow v9 collectors strategically located in the network of a spanish ISP.
-It is composed of two differentiated sets of data that are previously split in weeks.

-A precise analysis of the dataset is available on [this](https://nesg.ugr.es/nesg-ugr16/dataset_AuthorVersionFinal.pdf) paper.
+We had to choose two **datasets** within the following constraints :
+* several hundreds of lines
+* at least 6 attributes (columns), the first being a unique id, separated by commas
+* we may use some categorical (non quantitative) features.
+* some fields should be correlated

+Obvously, we had to tweak the datasets in order to artificially make it possible to apply **analysis** and **visualization** techniques on them.

 ## Analysis